Bob Corritore And Friends Ernestine Blues

 Vizztone/SWMAF Records

 Bob Corritore was born in Chicago in 1956 and became hooked on blues harmonica at the age of twelve.
-By twenty-five he had relocated to Phoenix, where he eventually became one of the most important figures in the Southwest blues scene.
-Ten years after arriving, Corritore opened his own club, The Rhythm Room, which quickly became a major stop for touring blues artists.
-With his house band, The Rhythm Room All-Stars, he regularly backed visiting musicians and helped preserve traditional blues in a live setting.
+By the time he was twenty-five, Corritore had moved to Phoenix, where he would eventually become one of the central figures in that city’s blues scene.
+Ten years later he opened his own club, The Rhythm Room, a venue that quickly became a major destination for touring blues artists.
+With his house band, The Rhythm Room All-Stars, Corritore regularly backed visiting musicians and helped keep traditional blues alive in a live setting.

 Since 2017, Corritore has earned thirteen Blues Music Awards nominations.
 He won his first Blues Music Award in 2011 for Historical Album of the Year and won again in 2025 for Traditional Blues Album for “Crawlin’ Kingsnake,” recorded with John Primer.
 He is also nominated for a 2026 Blues Music Award in the category of Best Instrumentalist–Harmonica.
-This new compilation serves as a broad survey of his collaborative work, with Corritore playing harmonica on all sixteen tracks.
+This new compilation serves as a brilliant survey of his work with many guest artists, with Corritore playing harmonica on all sixteen tracks.

-The album opens with “How’d You Learn to Shake It Like That,” written by Snooky Pryor in 1985.
-The track features Tony Coleman on vocals and drums, Jimi ‘Primetime’ Smith on guitar, Bob Stroger on bass, and Anthony Geraci on piano, as Coleman delivers the lyric with playful swagger.
+Corritore opens with “How’d You Learn To Shake It Like That,” written by Snooky Pryor in 1985.
+The track features Tony Coleman on vocals and drums, Jimi ‘Primetime’ Smith on guitar, Bob Stroger on bass, and Anthony Geraci on piano, as Coleman sings, “I had a good woman, she was as good as gold, she used to let me play but she don’t no more, how’d you learn to shake it like that, you’re daddy was a preacher, your mama an alley cat”.

-“Tell Me Darling,” written by Betty Everett and Lucious Porter Weaver in 1959, features Carla Denise on vocals alongside Smith, Stroger, Geraci, Wes Starr on drums, and Doug James on saxophone.
-Denise gives the song a strong early rhythm and blues feel.
+“Tell Me Darling,” written by Betty Everett and Lucious Porter Weaver in 1959, features Carla Denise on vocals alongside Smith, Stroger, Geraci, Wes Starr on drums, and Doug James on saxophone, as Denise chimes, “Please tell me, how can I go on without your love, you know I want ya, to be my turtle dove”.

-“Big Fat Mama,” first released in 2013, features Pat Thomas on guitar and vocals, bringing a raw, energetic delivery that fits naturally beside Corritore’s harmonica.
+“Big Fat Mama,” first released in 2013, features Pat Thomas on guitar and vocals, as she chants, “well everytime she makes a drink, well it’s white lightnin’, and the days are comin’…she got lovely kisses”.

-“Blind Man,” written by Sugaray Rayford, features Rayford on vocals with Smith and Johnny Rapp on guitars, Russ Harwood on organ, Yahni Riley on bass, and Brian Fahey on drums.
-Rayford’s voice gives the song emotional weight.
+“Blind Man,” written by Sugaray Rayford, includes Rayford on vocals with Smith and Johnny Rapp on guitars, Russ Harwood on organ, Yahni Riley on bass, and Brian Fahey on drums, as Rayford moans, “I been around the world seen many things, saw birds flying in the sky, fish swimming in the sea, but the saddest thing I’ve ever seen is a blind man cry”.

-“Ernestine,” written and first recorded by Sam Cooke in 1963, features Smith and Bob Margolin on guitars, Stroger on bass, Geraci on piano, Starr on drums, Doug James on saxophone, and backing vocalists Eboni McDonald, Diamond Porter, and Yolanda Tharrington, with Tia Carroll delivering the lead vocal.
+“Ernestine,” written and first recorded by Sam Cooke in 1963, features Smith and Bob Margolin on guitars, Stroger on bass, Geraci on piano, Starr on drums, Doug James on saxophone, and backing vocalists Eboni McDonald, Diamond Porter, and Yolanda Tharrington, with Tia Carroll vocalizing, “Ernestine, Ernestine I believe this is the beginning of the end for me…when your dancing with him, I can tell your mesmerized by his charms”.

-“I Love the South,” written and recorded by Johnny Rawls, features Rawls on vocals and guitar, joined by Smith, Terry “D” Harris on organ, Yahni Riley on bass, Brian Fahey on drums, and backing vocals from Eboni McDonald, Yolanda Tharrington, and Clarke Rigsby.
+“I Love The South,” written and recorded by Johnny Rawls, features Rawls on vocals and guitar, joined by Smith on guitar, Terry “D” Harris on organ, Yahni Riley on bass, and Brian Fahey on drums, with backing vocalists Eboni McDonald, Yolanda Tharrington, and Clarke Rigsby.
+Rawls sings, “I been up north too long…I need to get back down south, I need to get back home to where I come from…going back to Mississippi where I can smell the green grass after the rain”.

-“Going Fishing,” written by Jimmy Reed, features Smith on vocal and guitar, Margolin on guitar, Stroger on bass, Geraci on piano, and Starr on drums, delivering an easy rolling groove.
+“Going Fishing,” written by Jimmy Reed, features Smith on vocals and guitar, Margolin on guitar, Stroger on bass, Geraci on piano, and Starr on drums, with the lyric, “I was fishin’ one day and it crossed my mind, I want to go fishin’ baby, and I want you to take the line”.

-“Sorry I Had to Leave You Behind,” written by Albert Holder and Ferdinand Washington, features Charles Wilson on vocals with Kid Ramos and Johnny Main on guitars, Mike Turturro on bass, and Brian Fahey on drums.
+“Sorry I Had To Leave You Behind,” written by Albert Holder and Ferdinand Washington, features Charles Wilson on vocals with Kid Ramos and Johnny Main on guitars, Mike Turturro on bass, and Brian Fahey on drums, as Wilson sings, “sorry I had to leave you darlin’, sorry I had to leave you behind, when you broke my heart, I just can’t stay in this old house and listen to your big mouth, sorry I had to leave you behind”.

-The closing track, “Shoes,” written by Teeny Tucker and Robert Hughes, features Tia Carroll on vocals with Smith and Billy Flynn on guitars, Stroger on bass, Geraci on piano, and Starr on drums.
+The closer, “Shoes,” written by Teeny Tucker and Robert Hughes, features Tia Carroll on vocals with Smith and Billy Flynn on guitars, Stroger on bass, Geraci on piano, and Starr on drums, as Carroll croons, “I got shoes in the closet, lined up across the wall, I got one’s that make me tall, a pair when I want to put a spell on you, I got shoes for every season, I got shoes, shoes, shoes, in every room”.

-On this edition of Bob Corritore & Friends, Corritore once again demonstrates why he remains such a respected curator of traditional blues.
-These collaborations move naturally through straight Chicago blues, early rhythm and blues, Mississippi country blues, and soul blues.
-His harmonica never overwhelms the material; instead, it helps define each song’s character.
-The result is a guided tour through the many living branches of blues tradition, performed by some of the strongest voices in today’s scene.
+On this edition of Bob Corritore & Friends, Corritore’s musical adventures once again showcase stunning collaborations with many of today’s finest blues performers.
+These storytelling songs provide the perfect setting for his masterful harmonica.
+The performances move through straight traditional Chicago blues, early rhythm and blues, Mississippi country blues, and soul blues.
+Corritore captures the nuanced purity of each style, creating a guided tour through the many branches of blues tradition and its living extensions.

 Richard Ludmerer